Petersfield: History

 Petersfield Heath's burial mounds may be up to 4,000 years old; their distribution is mainly to the east and south east of the Heath.
 These are considered to be one of the more important lowland barrow groups in this country.
 The barrows indicate that the area of the Heath was occupied by people who may have come to regard this area as sacred to their religion.
 As yet no trace has been confirmed for the dwellings of these people as the structures would have been wooden but Petersfield Museum hosts a community project to throw more light on this period of history.

-The town was founded during the 12th century by William Fitz Robert, 2nd Earl of Gloucester, later chartered by his widow, Hawise de Beaumont, and confirmed by charter in 1198 from "John, Count of Mortain" (later to be King John).
+The town was founded during the 12th century by William FitzRobert, 2nd Earl of Gloucester, later chartered by his widow, Hawise de Beaumont, and confirmed by charter in 1198 from "John, Count of Mortain" (later to be King John).
 In 1415 King Henry V granted the burgesses of Petersfield freedom from toll, stallage, picage, pannage, murage, and pontage throughout the realm of England.
 All charters are preserved in the archive files at Petersfield Town Council.

 The town grew in prosperity due to its position on frequently travelled routes, local sheep farming, and cottage industries including leather and cloth.
 There were weekly markets in the town square for sheep, horse and cattle trading, and two annual fairs, in June (on the feast of St Peter and St Paul) and November (on the feast of St Andrew).
 An autumn fair which began in the early 19th century was held in October on The Heath, called "The Taro Fair".

-The town's market square has an 18th-century statue of King William III by Henry Cheere.
+The town's market square has an 18th-century equestrian statue of King William III by John Cheere.
 The king is mounted and the statue is on an engraved plinth.
 It is one of only five statues of William in the United Kingdom outside Northern Ireland (the others being in Glasgow, Brixham, Hull and Bristol) and, as such, attracts bands of marching Orangemen in mid-July to commemorate William's victory at the Battle of the Boyne.